 Social Media Hack #3: Focus on content quality

 A lot of digital content ends up going to waste.
 It’s so boring that readers don’t care, or it doesn’t get read in the first place.
 When a piece of content ends up as a dud, it’s a massive waste, because it takes time to write and distribute content — time that needs provide ROI.
 That’s why you need to ensure that your content is outstanding.

+If you want to create interactive content like ebooks, digital magazines and more you can try Flipsnack that have a great content creation tool that is easy to use.
 When producing content, place each piece into one of two categories: evergreen, or ephemeral.
 Evergreen content is high-quality and applicable throughout the year.
 Great evergreen content will bring in traffic indefinitely, and you can link to it semi-regularly without it losing value.
 Ephemeral content is time-sensitive: it brings in a lot of attention, but only for a short while, or at a particular time of the year (think Christmas content).

 Social Media Hack #4: Set up a social chatbot

 Chatbots aren’t magical, and they can’t completely supplant people, but they are excellent for handling certain types of task: namely answering frequent questions, taking orders, and helping visitors navigate your site.
 The more of those tasks are handled automatically, the more time you’ll have to spend on the things that can’t be automated.

 If you run a website or a blog on something like WordPress, you have plenty of options out there: here’s a selection to get you started.
 If your site is actually a dedicated ecommerce store, then you’ll have more sales-centric options: for instance, anyone who uses Shopify’s snappy store designer can simply install the Messenger Chatbot Marketing app.
 Get everything configured, and you can just let it run for you, with you there to step in if anything goes wrong.